mila-mamat/homework3/README.md

 * Identify criterias, add it to typeRequested=[]. eg: typeRequested = [upper, lower, special]
 * Random pick from types, typeRequested[random number]. eg: typeRequested[0] = upper
 * Random pick within type above. eg: upper[4]=D
-* Repeat the stapes above to generate password
+* Repeat the steps above to generate password
 * Validate the password, regenerate if not qualified

 Advantages: Script is much simpler than the second one.
 Probability of not meeting critetia is much lower than first one.